Skip to article frontmatterSkip to article content

 3.00.499

-Gaussian Distribution Area Figure A1.1: The shaded area represents the probability of a deviation falling between 0 and x.
+Graph showing the Gaussian distribution curve with shaded area representing the probability of a deviation falling between 0 and x

 For the probability that a measurement falls within ±x/σ\pm x/\sigma of the mean (the symmetric interval), we double these values.